Do you have the drive to make a difference?

 Need more information?

-The webinar will provide an overview of the Scholarship including key attributes of a Westpac Future Leader, tips to complete your application and an opportunity to answer any questions.
-We’ll be joined by 2016 Future Leaders Michael Hall and Brittany Laidlaw who will share their experience of the scholarship program.
+The webinar provides an overview of the Scholarship including key attributes of a Westpac Future Leaders Scholar and tips to complete your application, featuring 2016 Future Leaders Scholars Michael Hall and Brittany Laidlaw.

 This scholarship prepares you for the great unknown, bridging the gap between holding a vision, and having the knowledge and networks to make it happen.